gumaerc-testorg/21w.747-spring-2015/content/pages/assignments/_index.md

 *   Do not universalize claims about audience: e.g., do not attribute a single reaction to "men," "women," "whites," "minorities," "young and old," or other categories of very disparate people.
 *   Do not follow the structure of the text you are analyzing.
 That organization was devised for that text & its purposes, not for _your_ essay and _your_ purposes.
     *   Avoid "Dr. King creates his ethos in many ways.
 In the first paragraph, he….
 In the second paragraph he…."
     *   Instead, do analysis: e.g., "Dr. King creates his ethos by references to Biblical figures, by displaying his immense learning, and by writing in a disappointed tone throughout.
 For example, he refers to theologians Reinhold Niebuhr (par.
 14) and Martin Buber (par.
 16).
 These allusions to modern religious leaders remind of us of his earlier references to Old Testament prophets and to the New Testament's Saint Paul (par.
-3) and show us that his learning includes not only the Bible but major 20th century religious thinkers as well.
+3) and show us that his learning includes not only the Bible but major 20{{< sup "th" >}} century religious thinkers as well.
     *   Note: This sample paragraph does Not follow the order of King's "Letter"—Saint Paul (par.
 3) is not mentioned until well after Niebuhr and Buber (who showed up in King's pars.
 14 & 16).
 *   Do not try so hard to sound academic that you make the prose boring.
 Make your style interesting with sentence variety, an occasional image or flash of vivid language of your own, etc.
 *   Avoid making it a laundry list of the occurrences of a unit of analysis (e.g., not "Dr. King uses 72 metaphors.
 The first metaphor is ….
 The second metaphor is …")